CoherentLabs/GameUIComponents/docs/content/en/interaction-manager/touch-gestures.md

 ## Removing gestures

-To remove a gestures you will need to save it to variable and then call the `remove()` method.
+To remove a gesture you will need to save it to a variable and then call the `remove()` method.

 For Example